-We are registering the shares offered by the selling shareholders hereunder pursuant to covenants and contractual registration rights contained in the Registration Rights Agreement, dated as of May 1, 1996, between EMCORE and the investors named therein relating to a private placement, the Registration Rights Agreement, dated as of December 5, 1997, by and among the Company and the holders named therein relating to the acquisition of MicroOptical Devices, Inc., the Registration Rights Agreement, dated November 30, 1998 by and between the Company, Hakuto, UMI and UTC relating to the purchase of Series I Redeemable Convertible Preferred Stock, and certain other agreements between the Company and GE Capital Equity Investments, Inc., relating to the joint venture with General Electric Lighting (collectively, the "Registration Rights Agreements").
+We are registering the shares offered by the selling shareholders hereunder pursuant to covenants and contractual registration rights contained in the Registration Rights Agreement, dated as of May 1, 1996, between EMCORE and the investors named therein relating to a private placement, the Registration Rights Agreement, dated as of December 5, 1997, by and among the Company and the holders named therein relating to the acquisition of MicroOptical Devices, Inc., the Registration Rights Agreement, dated November 30, 1998 by and between the Company, Hakuto, UMI and UTC relating to the purchase of Series I Redeemable Convertible Preferred Stock, and the Registration Rights Agreement, dated as of May 26, 1999, by and between the Company and GE Capital Equity Investments, Inc., relating to the joint venture with General Electric Lighting (collectively, the "Registration Rights Agreements").
 The selling shareholders may sell all, some or none of the shares of EMCORE common stock offered by this prospectus from time to time directly to purchasers in one or more transactions.
 The selling shareholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
-Sales may be made on the Nasdaq National Market or in private transactions or in a combination of such methods of sale.
-Such transactions may be at a fixed price, which may be changed, or at varying prices determined at the time of such securities or by agreement between such holders and underwriters or dealers who may receive fees of commissions in connection therewith.
+Sales may be made on the Nasdag National Market or in private transactions or in a combination of such methods of sale.
+Such transactions may be at a fixed price, which may be changed, or at varying prices determined at the time of sale or at negotiated prices.
+Such prices will be determined by the holders of such securities or by agreement between such holders and underwriters or dealers who may receive fees of commissions in connection therewith.